The Mystery of Ph. D, Mtv, and the video for I Won’t Let You Down.

 • They have just shown the video on old re-run of top of the pops , I wanted to know the name of the girl as well, she made a big impression on a 12 year old me.

-2. Those were the dats
+2. Those were the dats's avatar Those were the dats

 I remember this number very well and remember singing it because I found it so catchy.
 As for the girl she is probably a professional model but my curiuosty led me to this site where I learnt of Jim’s Diamonds death.